 Educate.
 Advocate.
 Empower.

-UCLA estimates that over 31,000 Tennesseans are transgender, putting the state in the top 10 as far as trans people per capita – ahead of states like Colorado and Washington, and in line with states like California, Hawaii and Oregon.
+UCLA estimates that approximately 30,800 Tennesseans are transgender.
 However, the Volunteer State has met trans people with hostility and danger, with one of the highest rates of anti-trans legislation being introduced, and a state government that has time and again chosen to prioritize trans oppression.

 Despite the attitudes of some elected officials, and the simple lack of familiarity by many Tennesseans with what it means to be transgender, being trans is a tangible human experience.